 Even when the first quarter of the language is considered high school duplication, the course is counted in your credit total when tuition is assessed, and is also counted for the purposes of quarterly financial aid, veterans benefits, or a student visa.
 (Note, however, that it will not count toward the 36 credits per year required by financial aid.)

 If you take the placement test and place into the first quarter of your high-school language, and you wish to continue studying that language, you must start with the first quarter even though it will not count toward the total credits required for graduation.

 English as second language

 You are exempt from the foreign language requirement if you spoke a language other than English in your home during the first six years of your childhood, and it was the language in which you received instruction in school through the seventh grade.
-See an adviser to have it recorded in your advising file that you are a native speaker of another language.
+See the Office of Admissions to have it recorded in your record that you are a native speaker of another language.